FRRouting/frr/doc/user/bgp.rst

 This configuration will install VPN prefixes originated from an e-bgp session, and with the next-hop directly connected.

+.. clicmd:: mpls bgp l3vpn-multi-domain-switching

+Redistribute labeled L3VPN routes from AS to neighboring AS (RFC-4364 option B, or within the same AS when the iBGP peer uses ``next-hop-self`` to rewrite the next-hop attribute).
+The labeled L3VPN routes received on this interface are re-advertised with local labels and an MPLS table swap entry is set to bind the local label to the received label.

 .. _bgp-l3vpn-srv6:

 L3VPN SRv6